Cwarcup/personal-blog/data/blog/Data-Structures/8-hash-tables.md

 #### What makes a good hash?

 1. Fast (constant time)
-2. Does NOT cluster outputs at specific indicies, but distributes uniformly
+2. Does NOT cluster outputs at specific indices, but distributes uniformly
 3. deterministic (same input results in same output)

 ### Writing your first hash function